 The course is interactive throughout.
 It includes extensive exercises that aim at the application of the acquired skills to the participants’ work.
-The course will be hosted on a Moodle site where participants can share and discuss examples of their own work.
-Participants receive feedback from the trainer in individual discussions after the course.
+Participants can bring existing manuscripts to the course and get the chance to edit them with the help of feedback from other participants and the trainer.

 • Exercise sheets